Can Cats Eat Rice?

 It may be a staple in many human diets, but can cats eat rice?

-It's safe for cats to nibble on some cooked rice now and then, and your veterinarian may even recommend it as an aid for digestive issues.
+It's safe for cats to nibble on some cooked rice now.
 You may also see rice in a number of cat foods since it can contribute to a nutritionally balanced cat food.
 Here's more on rice in your cat's meal plan.